capeprivacy/functions/README.md

 ### Image Classification with tflite
-This example demonstrates how you can deploy and invoke an image classification model with [tflite](https://www.tensorflow.org/lite).
-To learn how to deploy this application, you can checkout the folder [image-classification](./image_recognition).
-To invoke the model, simply run:
+This example demonstrates how to deploy and invoke an image classification model with [tflite](https://www.tensorflow.org/lite).
+To learn how to deploy this application, you can check out the folder [image-classification](./image_recognition).
+To invoke the model, run:

 ```
 cape run capedocs/image-recognition -f image_recognition/coffee.jpg